VinodKandula/revolut-test-1/README.md

   make adding it a straightforward task.

 - A testing controller is added to create AccountFunds (a representation of account that holds balance).
-  While it's used to create an account funds entry in the app, the endpoints it exposes are not part of the 'official' application API.
+  While it's used to create an account funds entry in the service, the endpoints it exposes are not part of the 'official' service API.
 Personally for me, a more preferred way of creating those entries would be through asynchronous messaging such as handling an `AccountCreated` event.

 ## Requirements for running the application